Google Workspace SAML integration

 16. Go back to the SAML Service Provider Info section and copy the Entity ID and ACS URL for use in Google Apps.

-17. Return to the Google Workspace tab or window, and paste the ACS URL and Entity ID into their respective fields.
+17. Return to the Google Admin tab, and paste the ACS URL and Entity ID into their respective fields.

-Make sure to leave the defaults for Name ID set to Basic Information and Primary Email.
+Make sure to leave the default for Name ID set to Basic Information > Primary Email.

-18. If you selected Create users on ScreenPal using SAML for this Access URL above, add Attributes to map First and Last Name for users.
+19. If you selected Create users on ScreenPal using SAML for this Access URL in ScreenPal in step 15 above, in the Attributes section, click Add Mapping to map First and Last Name for your users.
 Otherwise, skip this step.

-20. You should see the following screen with your installed app.
+20. You should see the following screen with the ScreenPal app you just installed.

-21. Return to the ScreenPal Authentication settings and click Save Changes.
+21. Return to the ScreenPal Authentication settings and click Save Changes at the bottom of the page.

 22. Click the Test Login link to make sure the login works.